 - Imperialism starts with the domination of one country over another.

-- Colonialism starts with a colony in an unoccupied land.
+- Colonialism starts with a settler colony in a land occupied by another subordinated culture.

 - With imperialism, settlers do not come to live in the country that they have control over.